-International City/County Management Association Student Chapter chapter of the International City/County Management Association (ICMA).
+International City/County Management Association Student Chapter

+In collaboration with the School of Public Policy's Davenport Institute for Public Engagement and Civic Leadership, Pepperdine is host to a student chapter of the International City/County Management Association (ICMA).
 Pepperdine's program was the second such program to be established in California.
 Student members are offered a number of resources including access to ICMA online, which includes research and job postings; free registration for the ICMA annual conference; guidance from a current California city manager who serves as a professional mentor for the chapter; and on-campus speaking engagements with those who have careers in local government.
 ICMA is the professional and educational association for appointed local government administrators throughout the world.